jennymerkesvik/msc_thesis_supplementary_information/README.md

 Jenny Merkesvik

-Supplementary information for MSc thesis in Biotechnology Norwegian University of Science and Technology (NTNU) Trondheim, Norway
+Supplementary information for MSc thesis in Biotechnology\n Norwegian University of Science and Technology (NTNU) Trondheim, Norway
 May, 2022